smittytone/HT16K33Segment-Python/README.md

 ### set_number(*number[, digit][, hasDot]*) ###

-To write a number to a single digit, call *set_number()* and pass the digit number (0, 1, 3 or 4) and the number to be displayed (0 to 9, A to F) as its parameters.
+To write a number to a single digit, call *set_number()* and pass the digit number (0, 1, 2 or 4, left to right) and the number to be displayed (0 to 9, A to F) as its parameters.
 You can also provide a third, optional parameter: a boolean value indicating whether the decimal point to the right of the specified segment should be illuminated.
 By default, the decimal point is not lit.

 #### Example ####